OvOPlant/ovo-2-modding-testing/README.md

 # ovo-2-modding-testing

-if anyone sees this lol then this is my attempt at figuring out how ovo 2 modding works. im currently trying to figure out how to Tick because my behaviors mod wont work correctly without it. if you feel like you can help, my best attempt is "tick testing.js" so feel free to try on your own and submit a pull request
+if anyone sees this lol then this is my attempt at figuring out how ovo 2 modding works.
+If whoever sees this wants to help, just do some stuff on your own and let me know on Discord.
+I'm currently trying to port over a few OvO mods to OvO 2.
+What I have done so far: Half of my behaviors mod, and the whole savestate mod.